initOS/Odoo-Snowfall/README.md

-# Xmas Theme
+# Odoo Snowfall

-This repository contains Odoo addons for Christmas.
+This repository contains Odoo addons for a snowfall effect.